ms32035/firefly-iii-client/docs/WebhooksApi.md

 Get all the failed attempts of a single webhook message.

-When a webhook message fails to send it will store the failure in an \"attempt\".
+When a webhook message fails to send it will store the failure in an "attempt".
 You can view and analyse these.
 Webhook messages that receive too many attempts (failures) will not be sent again.
 You must first clear out old attempts before the message can go out again.

 ### Example